-Auxiliary Electrode Spacing Distance from Y to Ground Electrode the effective resistance areas.
+No definite distance between X and Z can be given, since this distance is relative to the diameter of the rod tested, its length, the homogeneity of the soil tested, and particularly, the effective resistance areas.
 However, an approximate distance may be determined from the following chart which is given for homogenous soil and an electrode of 1" in diameter (for a diameter of $\frac{1}{2}$ " reduce the distance by 10%).